Make a Donation

 Arts and Culture

-Cultural programs at the Garden like Starlight Movies in the Garden, Dog Days, Shakespeare in the Park, and Art in the Garden create new memories for thousands of visitors each year.
+Cultural programs at the Garden like Art in the Garden, Chipotle Sustainability Film nights, Dog Days, and National Public Gardens Day create new memories for thousands of visitors each year.
 Supporting cultural activities at the Garden draws new visitors to the Grounds and fosters the concept that we are more than a garden.

 - $1,000 ($83/month) makes a movie possible or supports the installation and upkeep of an art sculpture for a year.